Rocket Jockey (novel): Plot summary

 The Martians are not happy to see them, however.
 There has always been a bitter rivalry between the two worlds, and Mars has a reputation for winning the classic at all costs and through any means, scrupulous or otherwise.
 When they try to refuel the Last Hope they discover their shipment of fuel has somehow disappeared from the warehouse in which it was stored.
-A long drawn out search finally locates the missing fuel in a pile of garbage that was ready for destruction.
+A long search finally locates the missing fuel in a pile of garbage that was ready for destruction.
 Jerry, Dick, and Tod all believe that Mars was intentionally responsible for the delay of 18 hours searching for the fuel.
 They take off from Mars and head towards Jupiter.

 Halfway however, Jerry discovers that Dick has not fully recovered from his injuries.
 He becomes sick and delirious, and they are forced to turn back to Mars to get Dick the medical care he needs.
 By the time the Last Hope leaves Mars for the second time, they are nearly 100 hours behind schedule, and their carefully planned course is now useless.

 En route to Jupiter for the second time the Last Hope loses power due to a blockage of the rocket tube.
 Losing more time, they coast while making repairs.
 Unfortunately, they coast so far, they no longer have the distance necessary to decelerate to rendezvous with the Jovian moons.
 Jerry is forced into a nearly suicidal braking maneuver into the Jovian atmosphere known as the "Dead Man's Orbit".
 Despite Jerry's vague recollections, such a feat had never before been accomplished, and he receives admiration and applause upon arrival on Io.